MaceChettiyadan/Y11Notes/Physics/Exam Revision.md

 8. Calculate the fnal velocity of a $307g$ fsh that accelerates for $5.20s$ from rest due to a force of $0.250N$ left.
 9. A student drops a $56.0g$ egg onto a table from a height of $60 cm$.
 Just before it hits the table, the velocity of the egg is $3.43m\space s^{−1}$ down.
 The egg’s final velocity is zero as it smashes on the table.
 The time it takes for the egg to change its velocity to zero is $3.55ms$.
 10. A car with a mass of $1200kg$ is travelling at $90km\space h^{−1}$.
 Calculate its kinetic energy at this speed.
+11. As a bus with a mass of $10$ tonnes approaches a school it slows from $60km\space h^{−1}$ to $40km\space h^{−1}$.
+Calculate, to 2 sig figs, the work done by the brakes on the bus and the average force applied by the truck's brakes if it travels $40m$ over deceleration.